 Although this species is one of just a handful of butterflies on the state endangered species list, nothing is known of its current status in New York.
 However, there is reason to believe that this species is extirpated from the state.
 All of the few known occurrences on Long Island were first- discovered about 1980, and since then only one of them has been found to harbor butterflies.
 At this site only 12 butterflies were collected during seven surveys between 1983-1989 and resurveys in the early and mid-1990s failed to turn up any butterflies at any of the formerly occupied sites.
 Mosquito spray programs on Long Island are known to kill the butterflies outright (Shapiro and Shapiro 1973) and there are myriad threats to the viability of its white cedar swamp habitat not only on Long Island, but rangewide.
 Only an estimated 5% of the historical Coastal plain white cedar swamps in New York remain.
-Past spraying for gypsy moths (especially DDT in the 1950s) is believed to have wiped out many colonies (NatureServe 2009).
+Past spraying for spongy moths (especially DDT in the 1950s) is believed to have wiped out many colonies (NatureServe 2009).

 Since the 1980s only one of the known popualtions was found to be inhabited, and no butterflies have been seen at this site since the 1990s, despite targeted searching by experts (NYSDOS 2002).
 The other known Long Island sites were also searched by experts in the late 1980s and early 1990s without success.
 One remote inland Atlantic white cedar swamp in Orange County where the species was found in the late 1970s still contains suitable habitat, and might be the most likely place to still harbor this butterfly in New York.